dhoard/property-replacer/README.md

 # Known Issues

+DO NOT CONSIDER THIS A 100% MATCH WITH REGARDS TO JAVA PROPERTIES FILE HANDLING ...
+IT IS NOT

+keys with spaces will be trimmed

+values with spaces will be left trimmed, but trailing spaces are not trimmed (per Java's implementation)

 The code to parse and load the Java formatted properties file doesn't handle ...

 unicode escape sequences (`\u003d')